dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```

-`StringReader` - special class that can take a String object and turn it into `Reader` stream.
+You can take a String object and turn it into `Reader` stream using `StringReader`.
 ```java
 import java.io.*;